 The 100% hipster cafe, where you can eat a colorful, gourmet breakfast or lunch, drink a coffee or juice, buy some bread, vegetables and even their own ferments.
 Simple but genuine and delicious.
 Vegetarian friendly.

 The Ramen Bar

 If you fancy ramen, this is a place to go.
-Not the cheapest, but definitely the best I’ve ever had.
-Good location and nice interiors are the other advantages.
+Not the cheapest restaurant, little bit noisy, but they serve definitely the best ramen I have ever had.
+Good location and nice interiors are the other pros.

 Please leave a comment to let me know that you like this article and find it helpful.
 That encourages me to write more and more!
 You can also share it using below icons or even buy me a coffee! 😉